flaviut/flaviut.github.io/_posts/2018-06-02-tiled-textures-wavelet-decompose.md

 {% include image.html
     url="/assets/images/2018-06-02-tiled-textures-wavelet-decompose/decompose_layers.png"
-    description="Output of the wavelet decompose filter" %}
+    description="Output of the wavelet decompose filter." %}

 You'll notice that all the crazy lighting is on the "Residual" layer.
 So just get rid of that, and BAM: